|

 If you hired me as a professional organizer to help you organize your craft room, I would ask you questions to assess your goals, your space, how you intend on using the space and what makes the most sense for you personally in your craft space.

-Grab this free printable Craft Room Organizing Assessment Worksheet when you sign up for our free newsletter.
-After you sign up, you’ll promptly receive an email with the pdf worksheet.
 Print out your copy and let’s get started.
 It’s almost as good as having me there in person asking you questions.

 Assess Your Craft Supplies and Equipment